code-Anonymynx/Commission-Calculator-1/README.md

 **UPDATE**:

 I have decided to rebuild this chunk of code, as it's been a few weeks of learning since my last write.
-This time I will require input, and store user data to make the code easier to work with.
+This time the code require input, and will store user data to make the code easier to work with.
+It currently creates 2x equal length lists which stores the number of sales made and lead generations made each day.

 **NEXT STEPS**:

-Now I have an array with the number of sales made each day - my next steps are to repeat this method to create an equal length array with the number of lead generations per day.
+Will be to calculate the sales & lead generation bonus' based on the user data inputted.

 **LATER EDITS**: